ChristopherRWilliams/Oliktok_Point_KAZR_spectra/README.md

 # Processing Files

 All processing files are written in Matlab and are in the directory:
-- /m_files 			- All matlab m-files (routines) are in this directory
+- /m_files 			- All Matlab m-files (routines) are in this directory

 # Pre-Processing Routine